Dog Bite and Animal Attack Lawyer

 - Wrongful Death

 How Much Compensation Can I Get?

-In any personal injury case, there are two main sources of compensation:
+In any type of personal injury case, there are two main sources of compensation.

 - Economic Damages – like medical expenses, for example.